mssantos/covid19-atw/README.md

-# COVID-19 stats from around the world
+# COVID-19 stats around the world

 For testing the new Phoenix LiveView feature from Phoenix 1.5, I've created a project with the COVID-19 stats data around the world.